illumio/illumio-py/docs/source/user/advanced.rst

 .. note::
     Virtual services must be :ref:`provisioned to active state <provisioning>` before service bindings can be applied.
+The example below shows two ways of referencing the active HREF, first using a :class:`Reference <illumio.util.Reference>` object, and second by updating the virtual service object's ``href`` field directly.

 We'll extend the example above by binding the RabbitMQ server workload to both virtual services::